zjor/fio-bank-mcp/README.md

 # FIO Bank MCP Server

-An MCP (Model Context Protocol) server for FIO Bank API in Czech Republic.
+An MCP (Model Context Protocol) server for FIO Bank API in the Czech Republic.
 Allows AI assistants like Claude to access FIO Bank account transactions.

 ## Installation